CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/aws_module1-5/aws_module1-5.md

 ---
-title: Additional Information - About, Tune, Q&A
+title: + Additional Tasks - About, Tune, Q&A
 permalink: /module1/module1_aws/aws_module1-5/
 parent: module1_aws
 order: 5
 ---

-# About, Tune, Q&A
+# Additional Tasks - About, Tune, Q&A

 ## About

-Let's set some items around your usecase.
 First, we need a short writeup about your company or organization, focusing on the usecase for this instance of NeuralSeek.

 - **(a)** Add a brief company or organization description.
 - **(b)** Select "Virtual Agent Type" from the drop down menu.
 In this example, select "**AWS Lex V2**".